How To Become More Conscious In Your Decision Making

 Everything you do consumes large quantities of energy.
 If you cultivate good habits (conscious decisions) and look after your energy, it will stay healthy and provide a powerhouse for your life.

-To become physically, emotionally, mentally and spiritually healthy, one must have an energy system which is balanced and in harmony.
+To become physically, emotionally, mentally and spiritually healthy, one must have an energy system that is balanced and in harmony.

 I believe gut decisions are also based on energy, which is connected to how well you are looking after yourself, your thoughts beliefs and behaviours and your connection to your consciousness.